 Siti Noor

-"My favourite thing about my time at Surrey was getting to know the international community of students.
-I met people from all over the world; from more countries than I knew."
+"My favourite thing about my time at Surrey was getting to know the international community of students - I met people from all over the world."

 The choice to study at Surrey was actually made for me!
 The Singapore Public Service Commission made my application.
-They chose Surrey because of the course content, the duration, and also reputation as they had sent other students before.
+They chose Surrey because of the course content, the duration and University's reputation, as they had sent other students before.

-Up to this day, I think the course we had provided us with a good balance of time in the lecture rooms, labs, and clinical placements.
-For the course I was in, we spent a minimum of four full weeks in each specialised area.
-For some other areas, we even spent six weeks.
-I could learn and not feel rushed - that was the best part of the course when I was there.
+The course was a good balance of theory and practical learning.
+For clinical placements, we spent a minimum of four full weeks in each specialised area (for some it was six weeks).
+I could learn and not feel rushed - that was the best thing about the course.

 The academic staff were great, especially those from our department.
 I was one of two international students and the lecturers were very supportive and very encouraging.
 They were definitely knowledgeable and experts in their respective fields.
-As a student, I couldn't help but be immersed in their enthusiasm.
+As a student, I couldn't help but be inspired by their enthusiasm.

 Making memories

-My favourite thing about my time at Surrey was getting to know the international community of students.
-I met people from all over the world; from more countries than I knew.
-I still keep in touch with some of them as they have become close friends to this day.
+My favourite thing about my time at Surrey was getting to know the international community of students - I met people from all over the world.
+Some are still my close friends today.
 Our classmates were also from various parts of the UK and all of us being away from home, mostly for the first time, made it easy to make friends.
 Campus life was definitely memorable.

 I lived on campus in my first and final year.
 There was one payphone for us to use – this was before everyone had cell phones!
 My housemate used to find it fascinating when he saw how fast I used up the credit on the phone.
 I had to keep putting in coins.
 We took turns to cook, and often sat at the dining tables together to eat.
 We got to know friends of our housemates and even had a big Christmas dinner one year.